Counseling Degrees and Programs in Massachusetts

 Traditional Undergraduate Programs

 Students who are just beginning their studies in counseling may be interested in the Bachelor of Science (BS) in Counseling offered at Lesley University.
-The degree is comprised of 121 quarter credits, including 400 hours of supervised internship, and takes four years of full-time study to complete.
+The degree is comprised of 120 credits, including 400 hours of supervised internship, and takes four years of full-time study to complete.
+Students may pursue optional specializations in expressive arts therapy or holistic psychology as well.
 Graduates of the program may seek employment in entry-level mental health settings or complete further study at the graduate level.
-Lesley University offers an accelerated dual-degree program that combines the BS in Counseling with the Master of Arts (MA) in Clinical Mental Health Counseling.
+Lesley University offers an accelerated dual-degree program that combines the BS in Counseling with a Master of Arts (MA) in Clinical Mental Health Counseling.
 The MA in Clinical Mental Health Counseling is a 60-credit program offered on a full- or part-time basis and meets state educational requirements for licensure as a Licensed Mental Health Counselor (LMHC).
-An MA in School Counseling is also offered that meets LMHC and Massachusetts school counseling certification requirements.
+Students may complete this six-year dual degree without specialization, or choose Holistic Studies, Trauma Studies, or School & Community Counseling.

 Traditional Graduate Programs

 Bridgewater State University offers two CACREP-accredited master’s degrees in counseling.
 The 60-credit Master of Education (M.Ed.) in Counseling boasts small class sizes and collaboration with academic advisors.
 The program admits new students in the fall and spring terms and requires applicants to attend an admissions interview.
-Graduates of this degree will meet Massachusetts’ educational requirements to become a Licensed Mental Health Counselor (LMHC).
-The 60-credit M.Ed. in School Counseling offers specializations in either PreK-8 or grades 5-12.
+Graduates of this degree will meet Massachusetts educational requirements to become Licensed Mental Health Counselors (LMHCs).
+The 60-credit M.Ed. in School Counseling offers specializations in either preK-8 or grades 5-12.
 Students study age-appropriate developmental theories and counseling techniques and are eligible for licensure upon completion of the program.
 A Post-Master’s School Counseling Licensure program is also available to applicants who already have a master’s degree in counseling and would like to provide school counseling services.

 Online and Hybrid Programs

 Most programs at Cambridge College use hybrid methods that combine online classes with day, weekend, or evening on-campus options.
-The 60-credit Master of Education (M.Ed.) in School Counseling focuses on counseling skills with individuals and groups and is designed for students who would like to become a Licensed Mental Health Counselor (LMHC) in Massachusetts.
-In the 48-credit M.Ed. in School Counseling degree, students choose to focus on either the PreK-8 or 5-12 school settings and, upon graduation, will meet state requirements for licensure.
+The 60-credit Master of Education (M.Ed.) in Mental Health Counseling focuses on counseling skills with individuals and groups and is designed for students who would like to become Licensed Mental Health Counselors (LMHCs) in Massachusetts.
+In the 48-credit M.Ed. in School Counseling degree, students choose to focus on either the preK-8 or 5-12 school settings and, upon graduation, will meet state requirements for licensure.
 Alternatively, the 66-credit M.Ed. in Mental Health and School Counseling enables graduates to meet the coursework requirements for LMHC and school counseling licensure in Massachusetts.
-Cambridge College also has an 18-credit post-master’s Rehabilitation Counseling Certificate and a 19-credit Alcohol and Drug Counseling Certificate open to applicants with or without a bachelor’s degree.
+Cambridge College also has an 18-credit post-master’s Rehabilitation Counseling Certificate and an Alcohol and Drug Counseling Certificate open to applicants with or without a bachelor’s degree.

 1. National Center for Education Statistics College Navigator: https://nces.ed.gov/collegenavigator/